We are meeting our client's needs in the least-restrictive environment in the most timely & efficient manner.

 Adults - Adult Case Management is a problem-solving function designed to assist the long-term psychiatrically disabled adult (18 years or older) to secure continuity of services and achieve successful outcomes.

-Children - Children's Case Managers work with children, ages 0 - 17 years, who are diagnosed with mental illness.
+Children - Children's Case Managers work with children, ages 0 - 17, diagnosed with mental illness.
 The Case Manager works with the parent/guardian to facilitate access to therapeutic services, benefit providers, and community resources.
-The Targeted Case Manager will work to educate the client and family as to the nature of the client's illness and behaviors, and the recommended treatment.
+The Targeted Case Manager will educate the client and family on the nature of the client's illness and behaviors, and the recommended treatment.